Skip to main

 During these meetings, a student and the conduct officer review the report together, and the student is given an opportunity to respond to and discuss the incident in more detail.
 At the conclusion of this conversation, the conduct officer will determine if the preponderance of evidence was met that a violation took place.

 If the preponderance of evidence is met, and the student accepts responsibility, the student and the conduct officer discuss restorative actions.
-From there, a student can accept the restorative action plan and resolve the situation within the informal meeting or request a formal hearing on the restorative actions only.

 These meetings are closed; however, a student may have up to two support people in attendance.